Bonds with benefits

 That said, bond prices do change – and therefore your return can also change if you invest in bonds.
 If you hold onto a bond until the end of its term, you will usually get your investment back, or the price that applied when the bond was issued.
 But if you sell a bond before the term has expired, you will be dealing with the price that applies at that time, which can be lower or higher than when you started.

-Bond ETFs on BUX Zero
+Bond ETFs on BUX

-On BUX Zero you will find 19 bond ETFs that you can immediately include in your portfolio.
+On BUX you will find 19 bond ETFs that you can immediately include in your portfolio.
 We’ll take you through five of them, to introduce you to the different types of bond ETFs out there.

 iShares USD High Yield Corporate Bond UCITS ETF